1. Home

 • For homes in the southern hemisphere, solar panels should face north.

-If solar panels aren’t installed at the correct angle, they aren’t generating the maximum amount of electricity possible, and you could be missing out on additional savings that the additional energy could provide.
+If solar panels are installed at an incorrect angle, they won’t generate the most electricity possible, and you could be missing out on additional savings and energy.

 What is the Right Angle for Home Solar Panels?

-As a rule of thumb, the optimal solar panel angle is the latitude of where your home is located.
-For example, Miami, Florida is at 25.7617° N so solar panels on homes there should be installed at around a 25° angle.
-In comparison, Portland, Oregon is at 45.5152° N so panels there should be angled to around 45°.
+As a rule of thumb, the optimal solar panel angle is the latitude where your home is located.
+For example, Miami, Florida, is at 25.7617° N so solar panels on homes there should be installed at about a 25° angle.
+In comparison, Portland, Oregon, is at 45.5152° N so panels there should be angled to about 45°.

 Determining the optimal tilt angle is not something most people should do on their own, especially if you have no expertise in the area.
 Since the sun changes its position throughout the day, and rooftop solar panels are not designed to be moved once installed, that makes the process of determining the right solar panel tilt angle a little tricky.
 In most cases, the calculations should be left to professional solar panel designers and installers.

-We mentioned that solar panels in the northern hemisphere should face south, so you might think that calculating the azimuth angle is easy - just point them south!
-However, it’s important to know that solar panels need to be angled towards true south, not the reading on a compass, which is magnetic south.
-Depending on where in the United States you live, that could mean your ideal azimuth angle is a difference of as much as 20° from magnetic south.
+We mentioned solar panels in the northern hemisphere should face south, so you might think calculating the azimuth angle is easy — just point them south!
+However, true south, which is different from magnetic south, may differ as much as 20° from magnetic south.

 See how much you can save by going solar with Palmetto